Best Flooring for Apartments: The Benefits of Installing Vinyl Plank Flooring in Rentals

-It’s time we talk about a flooring alternative that looks great and will save money.
+What’s the best flooring for apartments?
+It’s time we talk about an apartment flooring alternative that looks great and will save money.
 What’s not to love?

 Popular Floor Options Beyond Hardwood and Carpets

-Tile floors are often a popular choice for bathrooms, but they can also lend a timeless elegance to other rooms of an apartment or condo.
+Tile floors are often a popular choice for bathrooms but can also lend a timeless elegance to other rooms of an apartment or condo.
 Tile comes in many different styles, like marble, porcelain, granite, or slate.
 Glazed ceramic tile resists scratches very well.
-It’s also very easy to clean and resists stains.
-However, tile can also be very loud to walk on and it stays cold longer than other flooring.
-Residents with cold feet will turn up the heat, which might eat up cash in the winter if they don’t pay for utilities.
+Tile is also very easy to clean and resists stains.
+However, tile is very loud to walk on and it stays cold longer than other flooring.
+Residents with cold feet will turn up the heat, which can eat up cash in the winter—especially if you’re paying their utilities.

 Vinyl plank flooring has been around for decades, but it’s recently seen a resurgence because of some modern innovations.
-It’s the most inexpensive option out of the ones mentioned and can be easily installed over existing flooring.
-Installing vinyl floors won’t take much longer than a fresh coat of paint.
-Vinyl plank offers several advantages as a choice for improving the look of a rental unit.
+It’s one of the most inexpensive flooring options and is easily installed over existing flooring.
+Installing vinyl floors won’t take much longer than applying a fresh coat of paint.
+Vinyl flooring offers several advantages as a choice for improving the look of a rental unit.

+The best flooring for apartments doesn’t get this title without addressing a major concern: maintenance.
 Maintenance is a breeze when it comes to vinyl plank flooring.
-It can be installed over other flooring without the need for costly, time consuming demolition of the previous floor.
-Vinyl covers cracks very well, making it a good choice for high-traffic areas of a unit.
+It can be installed over other flooring without the need for costly time-consuming demolition of the previous floor.
+Vinyl covers up cracks and other wear very well, making it a good choice for high-traffic areas of a unit.
 Cleaning vinyl takes little time.
 Just a quick sweep or mop and the floor looks just like new.
-And vinyl’s moisture resistance is unbeatable – aside from the seams between planks it’s pretty much impervious to liquid, making it a great choice for bathrooms and kitchens.
-It also wears well—manufacturer’s warranties can last for as long as 15 to 20 years.
+And vinyl’s moisture resistance is unbeatable – aside from the seams between planks, it’s pretty much impervious to liquid, making it a great choice for bathrooms and kitchens.
+Vinyl flooring also wears extremely well—manufacturer’s warranties can last for as long as 15 to 20 years.

-Vinyl offers a lot of decorative options.
-It comes in multiple colors, styles and ways to match an already existing style.
+Improving the aesthetic value of an apartment can be a major factor in attracting the ideal tenants, and vinyl flooring can instantly update a room to be modern, contemporary, or anything in-between.
+Vinyl flooring offers a lot of decorative options for apartment flooring (another reason why it’s the best apartment flooring solution).
+Available in multiple colors, styles, and ways to match an already existing style, vinyl flooring is still one of the cheapest and most cost-efficient solutions available today.
 It can also mimic other types of flooring like wood and stone.
 It won’t stand up to close scrutiny, but if a room is going for a theme or feeling, it can be a much more inexpensive option to complete a concept that might change in a few years.

 Many property owners turn to big box stores, like Lowe’s and Home Depot, for materials for these types of projects.
 These massive stores have a similar selection to online vendors but with easier return and exchange policies onsite.
 Sending materials back for store credit becomes easy, and those gift cards will certainly find their uses in future property projects.
 Most stores expect you to know what you want and get out.
 Wandering around a big box store can take longer than expected and finding out the subtle differences between flooring choices can take even longer if a knowledgeable employee can’t be found.

-Renovating the flooring in your units doesn’t have to be a massive investment of time and money.
-While hardwood floors and carpeting are the most common options, they aren’t the only ones.
-Laminate floors offer a hardwood look without the hardwood cost.
-Tile floors are easy to clean and maintain.
-Vinyl floors offer a versatile look at an inexpensive cost.
-Its softness reduces noise and offers comfort.
-It doesn’t require much for maintenance.
-It matches several decors.
-Online vendors offer a large selection but can be difficult to deal with for returns.
-Big box retailers can provide easier returns but may be difficult when looking for an expert opinion.
+The best flooring for apartments doesn’t require much for maintenance.
+Vinyl flooring seamlessly matches a wide range of modern and contemporary decors.
+Remember that online vendors offer a large selection but can be difficult to deal with for returns.
+Big box retailers can provide easier returns but may be lacking when looking for an expert opinion.
 Local businesses offer expertise and value for long term customers.
-It doesn’t take much to renovate using vinyl planks, but those who do can give new life to their rental property.
+It doesn’t take much to renovate using inexpensive flooring options like vinyl plank flooring, but those who do can give new life to their rental property.